 Fault and No-Fault Divorce: Residency Requirements

-Most states have a residency requirement that determines who is eligible to file for divorce in that state.
-Usually, at least one of the spouses must have been a resident of a state for six months to one year in order to file for divorce there.
+Most states have a residency requirement determining who is eligible to file for divorce in that state.
+Usually, at least one of the spouses must have been a state resident for six months to one year to file for divorce there.
 Washington, South Dakota, and Alaska have no required length of time.
-To file in one of those states, you merely need to be a resident of that state at the time you are filing.
+To file in one of those states under state law, you merely need to be a resident of that state when filing.

-For example, you and your spouse receive a divorce in Illinois.
-Three years later you want to move to Missouri for a job opportunity.
-You want to revise your child custody arrangement.
-You will need to take your child custody case to the Illinois court that granted the initial divorce because that court has exclusive, continuing jurisdiction over the divorce and child custody order.
-(If you are given permission to move your child to a new state, jurisdiction may be transferred to that state.)
+For example, say you and your spouse receive a divorce in Illinois.
+You want to move to Missouri for a job opportunity three years later.
+You want to revise your child custody and child support arrangements.
+You must take your child custody and child support cases to the Illinois court that granted the initial divorce.

-Courts of all states honor the decisions made by courts in other states because the Full Faith And Credit Clause of the U.S. Constitution requires it.
-Therefore, going back to the preceding example, if your spouse files in Illinois, this divorce and all of the court orders related to it, apply to you in your Missouri home.
+Courts of all states honor the decisions made by courts in other states because the Full Faith and Credit Clause of the U.S. Constitution requires it.
+For example, if your spouse files in Illinois, this divorce and all related court orders apply to you in Missouri.

 The validity of a state court's decision comes into question when one of the spouses is not a resident of the state at the time of the divorce proceeding.
 The court may not have personal jurisdiction over the nonresident spouse.
-A lack of personal jurisdiction means that although the divorce decree may be valid, other related decisions, such as child custody, support, and property division, may be invalid.
+A court must have personal jurisdiction over someone to declare their rights.
+A lack of personal jurisdiction means that although the divorce decree may be valid, other related decisions, such as child custody, spousal support, and property division may be invalid.

-If you receive papers from a foreign country, there are many jurisdictional issues, such as what country is involved, where the spouses live or have lived, and where the children (if any) live.
+Receiving papers from a foreign country also involves many jurisdictional issues.
+These issues can include the country concerned, where the spouses live or have lived, and where the children (if any) live.

 Whether You're Facing a Fault or No-Fault Divorce, an Attorney Can Help

 The concepts of a fault and no-fault divorce are state-specific and country-specific.
-If you aren't sure of the laws in your jurisdiction, your best course of action is to first speak with an experienced divorce lawyer who can review the laws of your state, how they apply to you, and the best legal options going forward.
+If you need more clarification on the laws in your jurisdiction, your best course of action is to first speak with an experienced divorce lawyer.
+An experienced divorce lawyer can review the laws of your state, determine how they apply to you, and give you the best legal options going forward.